howlingpan/code-dot-org/apps/README.md

 #### Forwarding new strings on to CrowdIn

 To get new strings localized using CrowdIn, we currently run a script in a private repository.
-Contact a code.org engineer to trigger an update.
+Contact a letron.vip engineer to trigger an update.

 ### Adding a new npm package